zhangdx2025/tree-mortality-soil-carbon/README.md

 ## Overview
 This repository contains the R scripts used to process data, perform statistical analyses, train machine-learning models, generate figures, and save numerical outputs for the manuscript:

-The complete processed dataset associated with the revised manuscript is available in Zenodo: https://doi.org/10.5281/zenodo.20849331
+The complete processed dataset associated with the revised manuscript is available in Zenodo (V2): https://doi.org/10.5281/zenodo.20849331

 This GitHub repository contains the analysis code and a subset of small supporting data files required for running the scripts.
 Large data files and the complete data package are deposited in Zenodo.

 Repository structure

 This repository contains the R scripts used for the analyses.
-The complete processed dataset and saved analysis outputs are available in Zenodo: https://doi.org/10.5281/zenodo.20849331
+The complete processed dataset and saved analysis outputs are available in Zenodo (V2): https://doi.org/10.5281/zenodo.20849331

 The folder structure used by the analysis workflow is shown below.
 The Code/ folder is provided in this GitHub repository.
 The complete Data/ and Result_output/ folders are deposited in Zenodo.
 Only relatively small supporting data files are included in GitHub.